MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 ## What you'll see in the Page Diagnostics for SharePoint tool

-1. The **About** link, which resembles ellipses (...) in the top right corner will provide general guidance and details regarding the tool including a link back to this article.
-It also includes a direct link to SharePoint performance recommendations, a third party notice and an option to provide feedback about the tool.
+1. Click the ellipses (...) in the top right corner of the tool to find the following links:
+   1. The **Additional resources** link provides general guidance and details regarding the tool including a link back to this article.
+   1. The **Give feedback** link provides a link to the _SharePoint Sites and Collaboration User Voice_ site.
+   1. The **About** link includes the currently installed version of the tool and a direct link to the tool's third party notice.
 1. The **Correlation ID, SPRequestDuration, SPIISLatency**, **Page load time**, and **URL** details are informational and can be used for a few purposes.

     ![Page diagnostics details](media/page-diagnostics-for-spo/pagediag-details.PNG)